Themefic-Team/instantio/readme.txt

 <hr>

-== Pro Features ==
+== Instantio Pro Features ==

-There is also a **[Pro Version](https://themefic.com/instantio/pricing/')** of this plugin.
+There is also a of this plugin.
 You will get more features and advantages with the Pro Version.
 Here are the features of the Pro Version:

+Instantio **[Pro Version](https://themefic.com/instantio/pricing/')** is available with additional features and customization options.
+Below is a summary of the features included in the Pro version:

 = All Free Features =
 Instantio Pro includes all the features available on the Free Version and more.
 See below.